hddm-devs/hddm/docs/tutorial_python.rst

 .. literalinclude :: ../hddm/examples/simple_model.py
    :lines: 16

-To see how well the RT distributions are fit by the mean of the posterior distribution we can plot the theoretical RT distribution on top of our empirical RT distribution by calling:
+To see how well the model fits the RT distributions we analyze the posterior predictive pdf:

 .. literalinclude :: ../hddm/examples/simple_model.py
    :lines: 17

-## MJF: do you really use just the mean of the posterior rather than
-   plotting the predicted RT for each sampled param set? (ie the full posterior should go into the predictive).
+This function evaluates the DDM likelihood function from samples of the posterior and plots it on top of the observed RTs.
+The solid blue line thus represents the mean expected RT distribution and its width (in transparent light blue) the model uncertainty in that region of the RT distribution.
 The closer the two distributions look like, the better the fit.
 Note that the RT distribution for the second response is mirrored on the y-axis.

 The final program then looks as follows: